kumar-rajat96/Credit-EDA-Assignment/README.md

 If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company.

 The data given below contains the information about the loan application at the time of applying for the loan.
 It contains two types of scenarios:
->>The client with payment difficulties: he/she had late payment more than X days on at least one of the first Y instalments of the loan in our sample,
+>>The client with payment difficulties: he/she had late payment more than X days on at least one of the first Y instalments of the loan in our sample

 >>All other cases: All other cases when the payment is paid on time.
 When a client applies for a loan, there are four types of decisions that could be taken by the client/company):

 Approved: The Company has approved loan Application